 Property Designation Community Centre

 Property Type Public Building

 No of Floors 2

-No of Flats (if applicable) 1
+No of Flats (if applicable) 0

 Ground floor area (m2) 200

 Total area of all floors 400

 Building Description The premises is a community centre for local residents and occupies the ground floor only.
 It is thought that it was opened in the late 1970s.
 There is a pitched tiled roof structure.
 There are no passenger lifts present.
-There is level access at the front and emergency exit doors.
-The first floor is a Berneslai Homes flat accessed externally.
-There are no shared areas.
+There is level access at the front and rear exit doors.
+The first floor is a Berneslai Homes Housing Management Office.

 Building Construction The ground floor is ground bearing concrete.
 The ceilings are underdrawn with plasterboard/plaster skim.
 From visual observation only from the ground floor level, the exposed surface of external walls gives the appearance of masonry construction with uPVC spandrel panels.

 Extent of common areas Main hall, small hall, laundry, kitchen and reception area.

-Areas of the building to which access was not available The whole of the community centre was surveyed.
-The flat above the community centre is part of a separate Independent Living scheme and is not included within the scope of this fire risk assessment
+Areas of the building to which access was not available The whole of the premises was surveyed; however, refer to Question Z1.

-If applicable state which flats were sample inspected N/A the areas within scope are not residential.
+If applicable state which flats were sample inspected N/A the premises is not residential.